ascholerChemeketa/cs160Reader/_sources/ComputingFields/DataScience.rst

 apply various mathematical techniques from statistics, calculus, and linear algebra, and make use of advanced tools like machine learning algorithms.

-Although there are a general set of skills used by all data scientists, an individuals data scientist often focuses in a particular domain.
-They may specialize in working with data from biological sciences, or business and marketing, or sports management, or geology, or in any other domain where large amounts of data exist.
-To effectively work in one of these domains, a data scientist often needs field specific knowledge in addition to their general data science skills.
+Although there are a general set of skills used by all data scientists, an individual data scientist often focuses on a particular domain.
+They may specialize in working with data from biological sciences, business and marketing, sports management, geology, or in any other domain where large amounts of data exist.
+To effectively work in one of these domains, a data scientist often needs field-specific knowledge in addition to their general data science skills.